HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 ### Unresolved Questions

 *What aspects of the design do you expect to clarify further through the RFC review process?*
 1. What is the process for adding or adopting new bundle types?
-Changing current bundle types?
+Changing definition of current bundle types?
-1. What other bundle specifications should be included here, especially in light of the bundle type design RFC?
+1. What other bundle specifications should be included here, especially in light of the bundle type design RFC ([PR link](https://github.com/HumanCellAtlas/dcp-community/pull/86))?

 *What aspects of the design do you expect to clarify later during iterative development of this RFC?*
 1. Does this informational RFC depend on mechanics of copy-forward?
+1. What bundle types should be defined in this RFC?
+What types should be defined in future RFCs?

 ### Drawbacks and Limitations [optional]